A Confusion of Princes: Setting

-The setting is in the distant future (it is not explicitly stated).
-The majority of the galaxy (presumably, though not explicitly stated, the Milky Way) is under the control of the Empire; however, there are at least three other political entities stated; The Naknuk rebels, the Sad-Eyes, and the Deaders.
-Each of these, though, is reported to be inferior militarily to the Empire.
+The setting is in the distant future, at least two thousand years after the Imperial system was established (but not explicitly stated just how long).
+The majority of the galaxy is under the control of the Empire; however, there are at least three other political entities stated; The Naknuk rebels, the Sad-Eyes, and the Deaders.
+Each of these, though, is reported to be militarily inferior to the Empire.

 There are three 'teks', or technologies types used by the Empire; Bitek, which deals with biological weaponry and technology; Psitek, which deals with the mental equivalent of the former; and Mektek, which deals with the Mechanical equivalent of the former two.
 These are used as a 'Trinity' by the empire to defeat their enemies; the Sad-Eyes (which control beings mentally; they are called Sad- Eyes because the only part of the body they cannot control are the tear ducts), though stronger in Psi-tek, have limited Bitek and Mektek, and are defeated thus; the Naknuk rebels, former Imperial Princes (presumably of House Naknuk) focused entirely on Bitek, shunning the other two, as a result they are defeated; the Deaders, meanwhile, never allow themselves to be captured, if they are defeated, they self destruct – at the same time, they never take prisoners.

 The Empire is ruled by an Emperor who abdicates after twenty years.
-Until then, they rule over the Imperial Mind, which is actually the minds of the former Emperors, subsumed into the Mind till they are effectively one with it.
+Until then, they rule the Imperial Mind, which is actually the minds of the former Emperors, subsumed into the Mind till they are effectively one with it.
 The Emperor must be replaced every twenty years because after that, the Emperor is no longer able to keep from being subsumed.

 The Empire is partially commanded by some 10 million Princes.
 They are taken at a young age, before they remember anything about their parents, selected by the ability to go through the process of becoming a Prince.
 After this, they spend most of the next ten years having Bitek, Psitek, and Mektek additions (though there is always some innate Psitek), until they finally end up spending the time until age 18 learning of the duties of the Prince and the Empire.
 Every 20 years, 1000 of these are selected to become Imperial Candidates – one becomes Emperor, while the rest are killed.

 Houses are groups of Princes – ranging in size from a few dozen to tens of thousands – who function, effectively, as a support system for one another.
+They range from mutual aid pacts to guilds, depending on size and culture.
 The Naknuk Rebels were an Imperial House who split off to form their own Empire.

 The Priesthoods

-In the Empire are 16 'priesthoods' of the Emperor, each concerned with a particular 'aspect', or service.
+In the Empire are 16 "priesthoods" of the Emperor, each concerned with a particular "aspect", or service.

-The priests are the servants of the Imperial Mind (Which in turn is subservient to the Emperor).
+The priests are the servants of the Imperial Mind (which in turn is subservient to the Emperor).

 Princes do not consider the Emperor a God, and nor do his priests.

 Priests are either assigned to Princes or to temples; at temples, new priests (of that particular aspect) are trained.